Nicholas-devsec/terraform-sec/README.md

 - EC2 Instance Creation: A basic EC2 instance is launched with a key pair generated via Terraform.
 - Key Pair Security: The private key is generated using the tls provider and securely stored in Vault.
 - Environment Variables: Sensitive variables like AWS credentials and Vault paths are managed via environment variables to maintain security.
-- Remote Backend Storage: The Terraform state file is stored remotely using HashiCorp’s Cloud Platform (HCP) to prevent local state file issues and enable team collaboration.
+- Remote Backend Storage: The Terraform state file is stored remotely using HashiCorp’s Cloud Platform (HCP) to prevent local state file issues, enable state locking, and allow for team collaboration.
+Commands can be executed locally or via the cloud

 ## Setup and Usage